 Let’s see step by step how to do it.

-Note that young seedlings adapt quicker and mostly do not need hardening off.
-Plant them and cover them with a frost blanket for a few days, they will be hardened off in place.
+Note that young seedlings adapt quicker than mature seedlings.
+They mostly do not need hardening off.
+Plant them and cover them with a frost blanket for a few days, and they will harden off in place.
 We talk more about protection at the end.

-Start seeds indoors and let them become healthy strong seedlings first, without starting with hardening them off too early.
-A schedule of when to start seeds and when to plant them out can be very helpful, so you don’t start too early or too late.
+Start seeds indoors and let them become healthy, strong seedlings first, without starting with hardening them off too early.
+A schedule of when to start seeds and when to plant the seedlings out can be very helpful so you don’t start too early or too late.

 If you follow our indoor seed starting schedule, you will notice that most plants have a different planting date.
 It all depends on the weather of course.
 But this way we do not have to harden off all the seedlings in one go.
 It is always only one plant category.